-Prior to its elimination in 2007, the Advanced Technology Program provided seed funding, matched by private sector investment (generally of at least 50% of costs), to companies or consortia of universities, businesses, and government laboratories for development of generic technologies that have broad application across industries.2 Awards, based on technical and business merit, were made for high-risk work past the basic research stage but not yet ready for commercialization.
+Prior to its elimination in 2007, the Advanced Technology Program provided seed funding, matched by private sector investment (generally 50% or more of costs), to companies or consortia of universities, businesses, and government laboratories for development of generic technologies that have broad application across industries.2 Awards, based on technical and business merit, were made for high-risk work past the basic research stage but not yet ready for commercialization.
 The first awards were made in 1991; 824 projects were funded.

 The Technology Innovation Program3 was authorized to replace ATP in the America COMPETES Act (P.L.
 110-69) and funded in the FY2008 appropriations legislation.
-While similar to ATP in the intent to promote high risk R&D that would be of broad economic benefit to the Nation, large firms are not eligible to receive grants.
-In addition, while universities participating in a joint venture could not be the direct recipient of a grant under the ATP activity, under TIP, universities may qualify for grants if they are partnered with a small or medium-sized firm.
+While similar to ATP in the intent to promote high risk R&D that would be of broad economic benefit to the nation, under TIP large firms are not eligible to receive grants.
+In addition, TIP permits universities to qualify for grants if they are partnered with a small or medium-sized firm, whereas in the ATP program universities participating in a joint venture could not be the direct recipient of an ATP award.

-The Regional Centers for the Transfer of Manufacturing Technology were expanded in 1994 to include the State Technology Extension Program and are now known as the Hollings Manufacturing Extension Partnership (MEP).4 This activity is designed to transfer expertise and technologies developed under NIST programs to small and mid-sized U.S.-based manufacturing firms.
+The original Regional Centers for the Transfer of Manufacturing Technology were expanded in 1994 to include the State Technology Extension Program and are now known as the Hollings Manufacturing Extension Partnership.4 NIST also assumed support of the 36 centers originally funded by the Department of Defense through its Technology Reinvestment Project when funding for this program was terminated in FY1994.
+This activity is designed to transfer expertise and technologies developed under NIST programs to small and mid-sized U.S.-based manufacturing firms.
 Funded through cooperative agreements with non-profit or state and local organizations, competitive awards were originally made for up to six years (now extended).
 Non-federal sources are required to provide 50% or more of each Center's capital and costs during this time period.
 P.L.
 105-309 permits the federal government to support centers after the six years if a positive, independent evaluation is made every two years.
 Federal funding is limited to one-third of the capital and annual operating and maintenance costs of the center.
 Manufacturers are offered expertise, needs evaluation, application demonstrations for new production technologies, training, and information dissemination.
 Centers are located in all 50 states and Puerto Rico with approximately 400 regional offices.
-NIST also assumed support of the 36 centers originally funded by the Department of Defense through its Technology Reinvestment Project when funding for this program was terminated in FY1994.

-In a related development, the America COMPETES Act authorized the creation, but did not fund, several new manufacturing programs to be administered by NIST including collaborative manufacturing research pilot grants for partnerships between industry and other educational or research institutions to develop new manufacturing processes, techniques, or materials; a manufacturing fellowship program with stipends available for post-doctoral work at NIST; and a manufacturing research database.
-These activities differ from the established MEP effort in which no new manufacturing research is conducted as existing manufacturing technology is applied to the needs of small and medium-sized firms.
+The America COMPETES Act authorized the creation of (but did not fund) several new manufacturing programs to be administered by NIST including collaborative manufacturing research pilot grants for partnerships between industry and other educational or research institutions to develop new manufacturing processes, techniques, or materials; a manufacturing fellowship program with stipends available for post-doctoral work at NIST; and a manufacturing research database.